radams15/CircuitTesterDocs/Evaluation/docs/usability_features.md

 The program is accessible, as the underlying QT framework is compatable with general OS narration and magnifier programs, meaning that the OS handles text-to-speech functionality for any visually-impaired users.

 There is however no way for these users to be able to see what component is what without being able to see the image, which may limit the usage of the program for these users.
+There are ways to interface with the text-to-speech engines but this would take a long time and would cause very little benefit so I will not do this.